jnozzi/cocoadev.com/markdown/NonMVCDesign.md

    - No instance variable is added to the model class just to support editing.
    - Any object in the controller or view layers may use the -showEditor method, and object in the model need not know it exists.
    - The code is not particularly brittle: the same technique (using a different category and a different method) could add other editor types so that in no coupling from the model to a particular controller or view.
    - The controller/view specific code is implemented in the controller/view layers and is not in the model at all.
-For example, if the model is implemented as a framework, the General/EditorSupport category method is not in the model framework.
+For example, if the model is implemented as a framework, the EditorSupport category method is not in the model framework.

-For another example of this technique: See the way the General/ApplicationKit framework adds view related methods to the General/NSString class declared and implemented in the Foundation framework.
+For another example of this technique: See the way the ApplicationKit framework adds view related methods to the NSString class declared and implemented in the Foundation framework.

-*I would say the fact that it doesn't add an instance variable is actually a con � it reimplements the instance variable system using an General/NSDictionary just so it can say it doesn't use an instance variable.
+*I would say the fact that it doesn't add an instance variable is actually a con � it reimplements the instance variable system using an NSDictionary just so it can say it doesn't use an instance variable.
 D'oh!*

 I think, its a trade off.
 One thing to remember is that dictionaries retain objects, so In order to avoid circular references, some extra care is needed.

-@implementation General/AudioUnit(General/EditorSupport)
+@implementation AudioUnit(EditorSupport)
-- (void) setUIElement:(General/NSView*)view
+- (void) setUIElement:(NSView*)view
 {
-    [additions setObject:General/[NSValue valueWithPointer:(void*)view] forKey:@"General/MyUIKey];
+    [additions setObject:[NSValue valueWithPointer:(void*)view] forKey:@"MyUIKey];
 }

-- (General/NSView*) General/UIElement
+- (NSView*) UIElement
 {
-    id obj = [additions objectForKey:@"General/MyUIKey];
+    id obj = [additions objectForKey:@"MyUIKey];
-    if(obj) return (General/NSView*)[obj pointerValue];
+    if(obj) return (NSView*)[obj pointerValue];

     return nil;
 }